Our White Paper

 Transparent: We report openly what we invest in and why.
 Lysa's pricing is simple and clear.
 We treat all our customers equally; there are no side agreements.
 Lysa is organised to minimise and eliminate conflicts of interest that arise between managers and customers.
 We never accept hidden fees or kickbacks[4]

 Lysa believes in the interaction of humans and technology.
 Our investment team has developed an investment process that allows us to customise the portfolios for our customers.
-We put a lot of time and care in hand-picking the best funds.
+We put a lot of time and care in ensuring that our funds have the best possible exposure.
 Our development team has developed a smart technological platform to streamline processes.
 This reduces the costs for our customers.
 We can therefore offer first-class management at a fraction of the cost of traditional asset management.

 2. Lysa's investment methodology